What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 2. Purpose Limitation: Only collect data for specific, legitimate reasons that are clearly stated.

-3. Data Minimization: Gather only the data that is necessary for your purposes.
+3. Data Minimisation: Gather only the data that is necessary for your purposes.

 4. Accuracy: Ensure personal data is correct and keep it updated.